 - Cute Bruiser: Jo Harvelle.Dean: [to Jo] You're not gonna hit me again, are you?

 - '80s Hair: Ash's mullet.Dean: I, uh, I dig the haircut.Ash: All business up front, party in the back.

 - Genius Bruiser: Ash was kicked out of MIT for fighting.

 - Horror Hunger: The rakshasa eats flesh.

-- Dean does this with the blind knife thrower.
+- Dean talking to the blind knife thrower:

 - Invisible to Adults: The rakshasa.